lmfit/asteval/doc/installation.rst

 Asteval is a pure python module with no required dependencies outside of the standard library.
 Asteval will make use of the `numpy`_ module if available.

-As of version 0.9.15, the asteval package supports Python 3.5 and higher.
+Version 0.9.15 supports Python 2.7, Python 3.5 and higher.
-Versions 0.9.14 and earlier supported Python 2.7 and 3.4.
+Version 0.9.16 will drop support for Python 2.7.

 Download and Installation